nezirin777/vipstarcoin-lib/README.md

 ## Get Started

 ```
-npm install htmlcoin-lib
+npm install vipstarcoin-lib
 ```

 ```
-bower install htmlcoin-lib
+bower install vipstarcoin-lib
 ```

 ## Security

-We're using htmlcoin-lib in production, but please use common sense when doing anything related to finances!
+We're using vipstarcoin-lib in production, but please use common sense when doing anything related to finances!
 We take no responsibility for your implementation decisions.